Ficool

 "My opportunity," he said.
 "That's what the elders called it when I returned.
 Every cultivator hopes for one.
 A chance encounter, a lucky discovery, something that elevates you beyond your natural limits."
 His eyes met Wang Ben's.
 "Most people never find theirs.
 I did.
 And whatever the cost has been since...
 I don't regret taking it."

 Wang Ben understood what his father wasn't saying.
-"You think I found something.
-In the forest."
+"You think something happened to me.
+During the fight."

 "I think something found you."
 Wang Tian moved closer, his voice dropping.
-"I examined the scene myself, Ben'er.
+"I examined the scene myself, Ben.
 The footwork patterns in the dirt.
 The angle of your strikes.
 The precision of the killing blow."
 He shook his head.
-"The evidence tells a story of someone who's been fighting for decades, not a fifteen-year-old at Body Refinement Stage 3.
+"The evidence tells a story of someone who's been fighting for decades, not a fifteen-year-old at early-stage body refinement.
 That wasn't luck.
 That wasn't the dreams.
 That was something else."

-Wang Ben said nothing.
+Wang Ben's hands clenched at his sides.
 What could he say?

-The weight of his father's trust pressed down on Wang Ben's chest.
+His father's trust pressed down on Wang Ben's chest.
 He wanted to tell him everything.
 The System.
 The warnings.
-The knowledge he shouldn't have.
+The understanding that had no source he could name.
 But the words wouldn't come.

 "Thank you, Father," he managed.

 Wang Tian squeezed his shoulder, then stepped back.
-His expression shifted, growing harder.
+His hands stilled at his sides, and his voice dropped.

 "There's something else.
 A warning."